Vicuña

-The vicuña (Lama vicugna) or vicuna (both /vɪˈkuːnjə/, very rarely spelled vicugna, its former genus name) is one of the two wild South American camelids, which live in the high alpine areas of the Andes, the other being the guanaco, which lives at lower elevations.
+The vicuña (Lama vicugna) or vicuna (both /vɪˈkuːnjə/, very rarely spelled vicugna, its latin specific name) is one of the two wild South American camelids, which live in the high alpine areas of the Andes; the other camelid is the guanaco, which lives at lower elevations.
 Vicuñas are relatives of the llama, and are now believed to be the wild ancestor of domesticated alpacas, which are raised for their coats.
-Vicuñas produce small amounts of extremely fine wool, which is very expensive because the animal can only be shorn every three years and has to be caught from the wild.
+Vicuñas produce small amounts of extremely fine wool, which is very expensive because the animal can be shorn only every three years and has to be caught from the wild.
 When knitted together, the product of the vicuña's wool is very soft and warm.
 The Inca valued vicuñas highly for their wool, and it was against the law for anyone but royalty to wear vicuña garments; today, the vicuña is the national animal of Peru and appears on the Peruvian coat of arms.

 Both under the rule of the Inca and today, vicuñas have been protected by law, but they were heavily hunted in the intervening period.
-At the time they were declared endangered in 1974, only about 6,000 animals were left.
+When they were declared endangered in 1974, only about 6,000 animals were left.
 Today, the vicuña population has recovered to about 350,000, and although conservation organizations have reduced its level of threat classification, they still call for active conservation programs to protect populations from poaching, habitat loss, and other threats.

-Previously the vicuña was thought not to have been domesticated, and the llama and the alpaca were both regarded as descendants of the closely related guanaco.
-But DNA research published in 2001 has shown the alpaca may well have vicuña parentage.
+Previously, the vicuña was not considered domesticated, and the llama and the alpaca were regarded as descendants of the closely related guanaco.
+However, DNA research published in 2001 has demonstrated that the alpaca may have vicuña parentage.
 Today, the vicuña is mainly wild, but the local people still perform special rituals with these creatures, including a fertility rite.

 Description

-The vicuña is considered more delicate and gracile than the guanaco, and smaller.
+The vicuña is considered more delicate and gracile than the guanaco and smaller.
 A key distinguishing element of morphology is the better-developed incisor roots for the guanaco.
 The vicuña's long, woolly coat is tawny brown on the back, whereas the hair on the throat and chest is white and quite long.
-The head is slightly shorter than the guanaco's and the ears are slightly longer.
-The length of head and body ranges from 1.45 to 1.60 m (about 5 ft); shoulder height is from 75 to 85 cm (around 3 ft); its weight is from 35 to 65 kg (under 150 lb).
-It falls prey to the puma and culpeo.
+Its head is slightly shorter than guanaco's, and the ears are slightly longer.
+The length of the head and body ranges from 1.45 to 1.60 m (about 5 ft); shoulder height is from 75 to 85 cm (around 3 ft); its weight is from 35 to 65 kg (under 150 lb).